-Physician Assistants (PAs) are health-care professionals prepared to practice medicine with physician supervision.
-Within the physician/PA relationship, physician assistants exercise autonomy in decision-making and provide a wide range of diagnostic and therapeutic services.
+Physician Assistants (PAs) are health-care professionals who practice as part of a team with a physician.
+Physician assistants exercise autonomy in decision-making and provide a wide range of diagnostic and therapeutic services with physician supervision.
 The role of the physician assistant includes provision of primary and specialty care in medical and surgical practices located in rural, urban or suburban areas.
 Physician assistant practice is patient-care centered but may include education, research and administrative duties.
-(Adapted from AAPA, 2011)
+(Adapted from AAPA, 2013)

 The Shenandoah University Physician Assistant program is a graduate entry-level professional course of study enabling individuals who hold baccalaureate degrees to become physician assistants.
 The program is designed to prepare graduates for primary-care practice with emphasis on service to medically underserved populations and the team approach to the delivery of health care.
 The program integrates graduate-level critical thinking and analysis, problem solving, scientific inquiry, self-directed learning and the effective use of modern technology for professional practice that includes elements of research, leadership, education and continued enhancement of the physician assistant profession.

 The admission information provides both potential and matriculated student with details about the educational program leading to a Master of Science in Physician Assistant Studies.
 It should be viewed as an adjunct to Shenandoah University’s Graduate Catalog and the Shenandoah University Physician Assistant Program Student Handbook, which contain specific information regarding the university and related policies.
 The information…Read More